victorblaga/joni-dep/README.md

 ### More about configuration

 Joni Dep uses the [Typesafe Config](https://lightbend.github.io/config/) library.
-Joni Dep also adds a `ConfigParser` that adds a few conventions:
+Joni Dep also defines a `ConfigParser` that adds a few conventions:

 - You can manually add a configuration entry by calling the `entry` method: